Silvaplana: Demographics

 In the 2007 federal election the most popular party was the SVP which received 36% of the vote.
 The next three most popular parties were the FDP (35.1%), the SP (17.6%) and the CVP (7.7%).

-In Silvaplana about 75.2% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Silvaplana about 75.2% of the population (between the age of 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Silvaplana has an unemployment rate of 1.74%.
 As of 2005, there were 21 people employed in the primary economic sector and about 5 businesses involved in this sector.
 95 people are employed in the secondary sector and there are 11 businesses in this sector.
 492 people are employed in the tertiary sector, with 72 businesses in this sector.

 The historical population is given in the following table: